arpringle/arpringle/README.md

 Want to see what I’ve been working on?
 Check out my portfolio: [https://austinpringle.com](https://austinpringle.com)

+I'm also working on a large-scale multi-codebase project that isn't ready to go public yet, but I'd love to talk about it with you!

 ## Technologies & Tools I Work With

 ![My Languages](https://skillicons.dev/icons?i=bash,c,cpp,git,github,gitlab,gtk,java,js,linux,mysql,python,php,rust)